Closing the impunity gap

 Charges that the ICC has politically lost its moral standing because it selectively targets poor African states, has further eroded its legitimacy.
 Why, some might ask, has the ICC not gone after Iraq, Afghanistan, Israel-Palestine, Mexico, Colombia and other troubled states outside Africa?
 Are some Africans correct to read a racist slant in the ICC’s work?

 It is, however, no mystery why the ICC is involved in four African countries, and is targeting a fifth.
-Uganda, CAR, DRC and Sudan have long and troubled histories marked by civil conflicts and the most egregious atrocities.
+Uganda, CAR, DRC and Sudan have long and troubled histories marked by civil conflicts and the most egregious atrocities.6 They have weak states with little or no civil society.
+But it is similarly important to note that, with the exception of Sudan, the ICC has not imposed itself on African states.
+The Court has acted at the invitation of the states in question.7

 Nevertheless, the fact that no state outside Africa is subject to an ICC investigation is a blow to the credibility of the Court, which opens it to charges of applying an uneven and skewed mandate.
 However, Stephanie Hanson of the Council on Foreign Relations, a think tank with offices in New York City and Washington DC, downplays charges of selectivity and indicates that, except for Sudan, the African countries under ICC scrutiny have self-referred themselves.